 Are either of these ways of using LinkedIn beneficial to your business?
 Do they make you more sales?
 Do you want your employees to be seen as perverts or as cutting out half of your available audience?

-Before you click like, think about these 5 things:
+Before you write or click “like”, think about these 5 things:

-- Is this someone I want every one of my connections to think I endorse?
+- Is this someone I want every one of my contacts to think I endorse?

-- Is it obvious why I thought this was of interest to all my connections?
+- Is it obvious why I thought this was of interest to all my network?

 - Does this reflect my business interests?

 - If someone were to take a screenshot of this, would I want it to be on the big screen in the boardroom?

 - Is it possible someone could misconstrue this post and thus choose not to do business with me or my company because of it?